 In Jersey, emergency care is provided free to anyone who needs it.
 Non-residents will need to pay for all non-emergency services and care.
-This includes any treatments outside the public emergency departments as well as post-emergency evacuation and repatriation costs.
+This includes any treatments outside the public emergency departments, as well as post-emergency evacuation and repatriation costs.

-Pharmacies in Channel Islands
+Pharmacies and medication in Channel Islands

 ►Education and Schools in Channel Islands is a must-read for expats with kids

 "Medical aid cover includes all medication and hospital fees.
 You need to register at a private doctor or else you would be forced to go to a state doctor where the care and due diligence is not as expected."

 Learn more about healthcare in the Channel Islands in our interview with South African expat Suzhanie.

 Are you an expat living in Channel Islands?